SSWConsulting/SSW.Rules.Content/rules/share-the-agenda/rule.md

 archivedreason: null
 guid: 37a80c11-43e4-4065-9ec3-1c3604b2640a
 ---
 Scheduling meetings can often feel like a necessary chore, especially when they lack a clear purpose or agenda.
 Calls or video meetings without any clear agenda or purpose are where your joy and energy go to die.
-You won't have more time in the future.
-If you wouldn’t want to do the thing tomorrow, don’t say yes to doing it a month from now.

 Here’s how to ensure your meetings are effective and worthwhile.
 Before a meeting, to give it the best chance of success, you should make sure you have done the following: